marnionrails/Neighborhood/README.md

 Test 6: Test "It will take number 12 and return "0 Beep!
 Boop!
 4 5 6 7 8 9 Beep!
 Beep!
 Boop!"

         Expect(12).toEqual("0 Beep!
 Boop!
 Won't you be my neighbor?
 4 5 6 7 8 9 Beep!
 Beep!
 Boop!");

+Test 7: Test "It will take number 12 and return "0 Beep!
+Boop!
+4 5 6 7 8 9 Beep!
+Beep!
+Boop!
+Won't you be my neighbor?"

+        Expect(13).toEqual("0 Beep!
+Boop!
+Won't you be my neighbor?
+4 5 6 7 8 9 Beep!
+Beep!
+Boop!
+Won't you be my neighbor?");

 ## Setup/Installation Requirements